Kyōtei: Competitors

 Each racer involved in Kyōtei is assigned a rank.
 From the top down, the ranks are A1, A2, B1 and B2.
-Each competitor's performance over a six-month period determines whether they are promoted, demoted, or keep the same rank.
+Drivers face promotion and relegation every six months.
+Performance over the time frame will determine of the competitor is promoted or relegated, or retain their rank.
 Racers in the higher A classes are permitted to compete in more races more often.

 Each tournament carries one of five designations: SG (Special Grade), G1, G2, G3 and General.
 SG races are held around eight times a year and are only open to the highest A1 kyōtei competitors.
 The last major tournament of the year, the Grand Prix, determines the annual champion in terms of prize money won.

-A unique aspect of the sport is the fact that women can compete as equally as men.
+A unique aspect of the sport is the fact that women can compete as equals with men.
 As the weights of racers make an important difference in hydroplane racing, female racers, often lighter than their male counterparts, have certain advantages.
 Roughly 10% of Kyōtei racers are women.

 Training of Kyōtei competitors is carried out at the Yamato Kyōtei School (now the Boat Racer Training School) in Yanagawa City, Fukuoka Prefecture.